elastic/rally/docs/faq.rst

   generate and send the next request.
 In this mode ``latency`` and ``service_time`` are identical.

-* **Throughput-throttled mode**: You may prefer to run benchmarks with a target throughput (in requests per second) based on the traffic that you experience in your production environment.
-If you define a target throughput then Rally runs in throughput-throttled mode and generates requests according to this target regardless of how fast Elasticsearch can respond.
+* **Throughput-throttled mode**: You may prefer to run benchmarks that better simulate the traffic patterns you experience in your production environment.
+  If you define a schedule (e.g. a target throughput) then Rally runs in throughput-throttled mode and generates requests according to this schedule regardless of how fast Elasticsearch can respond.
 In this mode the generated requests are first placed in a queue within Rally and may stay there for some time. ``latency`` includes the time spent in this queue whereas ``service_time`` does not: ``latency`` measures the time from generating the request until the response is received whereas ``service_time`` measures the time from sending the request to Elasticsearch until a response is received.

 If you are interested in latency measurement, we recommend you watch the following talks: